yifueve/DRJCC_game-IEEE-TSG-/README.md

 Authors: Yifu Ding (MIT), Benjamin Hobbs (Johns Hopkins University)

-This repository is the supplement material for the submission of IEEE transactions on smart grid; The fold (results) include all the game results in the case study
+This repository is the supplement material for the submission of IEEE transactions on smart grid; The fold (results) include all the game results in the case study, which allows reproducing the charts of the results.

+Four kinds of csv files are presented: